Computer Buying Guide – Updated Christmas 2018

 - Minimum: This price point is what I wouldn’t suggest anyone spend less than.
 Even still, this minimum price indicates that while it is new, it’s priced to move out the door to be replaced by another level of machine.
 This level, however, is still reasonable and appropriate for some people.
 Don’t go below this price point.
 This will be a basic system, workable for daily home life for the next 3-5 years, but will be a no-frills system.
 Don’t expect to play the latest games or run a business on this level.
 It’s meant for word processing, internet, some YouTube, and so forth.

 - Sweet spot: This will get you the best bang for your buck.
 It’s not going to be the bleeding edge, but you’ll be spending enough to warrant a decent system for the lifetime ahead of it.
-It’s higher this time around, but there are some neat items that you can purchase above this level that will still gain great returns, without breaking the bank.
+There are some neat items that you can purchase above this level that will still gain great returns, without breaking the bank.
 I’ll talk about those later.

 - Loaded: This is the leading edge area that has a few extra things thrown in for speed, for appearance, and for durability.
 It’s not overly aggressive, and for some folks, it’s downright reasonable.
-I spec business computers in this range, for the concept that the computers are getting extra usage, and time is money.
+I spec business computers in this range for anyone working more than 4 hours a day at the keyboard, simple because the computers are getting extra usage, and time is money.

 - Overkill: This is the bleeding edge, where you start throwing a lot of money for incremental improvements.
 There’s something called the law of diminishing returns, and you just passed it.
 It’s still something to consider for people who are into some forms of CAD, specialty software, or there’s something special that you want out of a laptop that nobody else can offer.

-Methodology changes and pricing changes: I’ve changed how I figure people are buying gaming desktops and laptops, which has adjusted the price.
-Also, the price changes due to inflation, as well as common configurations, has markedly changed some items.
-Examples of the new Microsoft Surface, and Apple Macbook prices have driven some of these prices higher than previous years.
+Methodology changes and pricing changes over older releases: Last year, I changed how I figure people are buying gaming desktops and laptops, which has adjusted the price.
+Examples of the new Microsoft Surface, and Apple Macbook prices have driven some of these prices higher than previous years, but I include them to slightly skew the numbers.
+All numbers are rounded to the nearest $25 point.

 Disclaimer: Examine what you’re using it for, and what really works out well for you.
 These are guidelines, not hard and fast rules, which are easily debatable by many people inside and outside of the industry.
 If you are in a brand name, and this pricing is a competitive standard or sale pricing, and you’re in this range, you’re safe.